Mitiaj/Easy-Sprites/README.md

 ```

 By default comma separated option is set to global state,if global is true it means local is true.
-If you need to add sprite into **@media** rule set to false localy when construct your sprites.
+If you need to use sprite into **@media** set $comma-separated to false localy when construct your sprites.

 ```scss
 $comma-separated: $comma-separated //bool